chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 For Investors:

 * No subscription fees to join Fish Schools
-* No performance fees to Fish Network (only to organizers if applicable)
+* No performance fees paid to Fish Network or Organizers(instead, Organizers participate directly in the upside alongside investors in each Fish School)
+* Adminstrative fees are paid pro-rata by all investors
 * Gas fees only for on-chain transactions (minimal on Base L2)

 #### 3.4 Key Differentiators for Fish Schools